alphagov/government-service-design-manual/Copy and content/styleguide.md

     ### Legal language

-    If it is a legal requirement, use ‘must’.
+    If it is a legal requirement, use 'must'.

-    If this doesn’t provide enough emphasis, use ‘legal requirement’.
+    If this doesn't provide enough emphasis, use 'legal requirement'.

     ### Links